phalcon/documentation/docs/application-micro.md

 | `after`  | After the handler has been executed            |
 | `finish` | After the response has been sent to the caller |

+!!! warning "NOTE"

-> **NOTE**: You can attach as many middleware classes as you want in each of the above events.
+    You can attach as many middleware classes as you want in each of the above events.
 They will be executed sequentially when the relevant event fires.
-{: .alert .alert-warning }

 **before**